akshayshelke1/ecommerce-realtime-log-analytics/README.md

 ## Prerequisites

-- AWS Account with required IAM permissions.
+- AWS Account with necessary permissions.
-- Jenkins server configured with access to GitHub, Amazon ECR, and Amazon EKS.
+- GitHub Repository for CI/CD integration.
-- Terraform installed and configured for AWS.
+- E-commerce Log Data Samples for testing.
-- Docker installed for local development and image creation.
+- IAM Roles & Policies to allow services to interact.
-- Prometheus, Grafana, Fluentd, and Alertmanager configured within the Kubernetes cluster.
+- AWS CLI & SDKs for local development and testing.

 ---